Elizabeth Chater: Career

+Death

-Elizabeth passed on peacefully on November 10, 2004 at the age of 94.
+Elizabeth Chater died on November 10, 2004, at the age of 94.

 Personal life

 She was the mother of Gary Puckett and the Union Gap bassist Kerry Chater, and the grandmother of author Christopher John Chater.
-In 2011 Elizabeth's heirs had her literary rights reverted to the family, and her extensive catalog of books was then published by the family run company, Chater Publishing, headed by Christopher John Chater.
+In 2011, Elizabeth's heirs had her literary rights reverted to the family, and her extensive catalog of books was then published by the family run company, Chater Publishing, headed by Christopher John Chater.